-15 best Christmas markets around the world
+The world's 15 best Christmas markets

 Running until New Year's Eve, it adds to the Belgian capital's chocolate box feel.

-There are guided tours in English for those who don't know where to begin.
+What makes it special: There are guided tours in English for those who don't know where to begin.
 Just make sure to warm up with a hot chocolate first.

 Fira de Santa Llúcia is Barcelona's oldest Christmas fair.